Roleren/uORFomePipe/README.md

-ORFik: R package for prediction and analysis of uORFs
+uORFomePipe: R package for prediction and analysis of uORFs
 ==============================================================================

 This package is still under development, although this version is stable and can be used.